 To conclude, in case of cystitis a good level of hydration is recommended to increase the functioning of the colon; a regular intestine, in fact, hardly favors the proliferation of fecal bacteria.
 Therefore, it is indicated in these cases the introduction of fiber into the diet or, better, the intake of any supplements rich in fiber and lactic ferments, which have a laxative action but unlike classic drugs do not prevent the absorption of vitamins. fat-soluble.

-One last tip for the woman is to have an accurate perianal hygiene, using an intimate soap based on Tea Tree Oil, a substance with antifungal and antibacterial action, in order to externally disinfect the genito-urinary mucous membranes.
+One last tip for the woman is to have a thorough perianal hygiene, using an intimate soap based on Tea Tree Oil, substance with antifungal and antibacterial action, in order to externally disinfect the genito-urinary mucous membranes.
 During washing it is advisable to always move from the vagina to the anus and never the other way around as it would risk carrying fecal material inside and therefore triggering a urinary infection.